-“The benefit of offering value-add services is that an engineer can choose the exact connector they need,” says Mike Owens, vice president of operations, PEI-Genesis.
+“The benefit of offering value-add services is that an engineer can choose the exact connector they need,” says Steven Fisher, CEO and President at PEI-Genesis.
 “Customers need products fast and often can’t plan ahead for demand patterns because market needs and product design cycles are always changing.”

 In fact, the model for providing value-add services grew out of the constant changes in product designs and life cycles that are so prevalent in this industry.
 Whether customers are in the aerospace, transportation, or factory automation markets, their requirements for reliable, high-quality connectors and cable assemblies are constantly changing.
 A quickly evolving market is difficult to forecast; yesterday’s demand does not tell you much about future needs.